GuyBanks/TuskBot/README.md

 #### Registering others

-If you are the server's owner (or you've messaged me to ask to be whitelisted), you can register people other than yourself.
+If you are the server's owner (or you're whitelisted), you can register people other than yourself.
 The command is `!admin_register`, and the first param becomes the discord user to register.

 - ***Steam Example***: `!admin_register @jubi jubishop`
 - ***PS Example***: `!admin_register @jubi jubishop ps`